techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 END WHEN
 ```

-### Instructor Notes
+### Instructor Notes — ON START

-Key points to emphasise:
+Key ideas to highlight:

-- **Sprites and coordinates:**
+- **Sprites and coordinates**
-  - `(0, 4)` is bottom‑left → the jumper starts on the “ground”.
+  - `(0, 4)` is bottom‑left → the jumper starts on the “ground” on the left.
-  - `(4, 4)` is bottom‑right → the barrel starts on the opposite side.
+  - `(4, 4)` is bottom‑right → the barrel starts on the far right.

-- **Variables:**
-  - `speed` decides how long the game waits between barrel movements.
+You can draw the 5×5 grid on the board and label the bottom row as `y = 4` so learners see that both sprites sit on the same “floor”.

+- **Variables `speed` and `score`**
+  - `speed` controls the **pause** time inside the FOREVER loop — smaller speed = shorter pause = a faster game.
-  - `score` will count how many times the barrel passes safely.
+  - `score` will count how many times the player successfully survives a barrel pass.

-You can ask:
+Helpful questions:

-- “What might happen if we started the jumper at the top instead?”
+- “What might happen if we started the jumper at the top instead of the bottom?”
-- “What would a bigger `speed` value do to the game?”
+- “If we made `speed` 400 instead of 200, would the game feel easier or harder?
+Why?”

+At the end of this step, participants should see:

+- a short picture on start,
+- then a 5×5 grid with two sprites on the bottom row.

 ---

-# Part B — Jump Control (Button B)
+## B2 — Jump Control (Button B)

-Now we add a way for the player to jump over the barrel.
+Now we give the player something to do: **jump over the barrel**.

-The idea: when Button B is pressed, the jumper moves **up** several steps, then **down** again.

----

-## B1 — TTC Pseudocode: Button B
+### TTC Pseudocode — Jump

 ```text
 WHEN button B is pressed DO